volt-protocol/whitepaper/volt.md

 # ⚡VOLT⚡

-Inflation erodes the purchasing power of savers over time unless they seek out yield.
-Volatile inflation makes it impossible to plan ahead and undermines those dependent on fixed incomes.
-It also makes it difficult to trust "fixed rate" terms, when the value of the money itself can change.
+High inflation erodes the purchasing power of savers over time unless they seek out yield and undermines those dependent on fixed income.
+Volatile inflation makes it impossible to plan ahead financially when the value of the money itself can change unpredictably.
 Volt offers a solution -- a stablecoin whose price tracks inflation, rather than a depreciating fiat currency.

 VOLT will start at a price of $1 and adjust over time according to consumer price index (CPI) data.
-This will allow VOLT holders to preserve their wealth over time without the need to actively manage their savings or taking on excess risk.
+This will allow VOLT holders to preserve their wealth over time without the need to actively manage their savings or taking on excessive risk.

 # Volt and the CPI
 The CPI-U or Consumer Price Index for Urban Consumers is composed of data collected by the Bureau of Labor Statistics (BLS) on consumer prices in urban areas.
 It tracks the prices of goods and services in relation to the starting index price for those same items in 1982.
 The U.S. Government targets an inflation rate of 1-2% annually which is designed to erode purchasing power over time and incentivize those who hold wealth to either spend it, which stimulates the economy or invest it which provides jobs.
 Recently, the inflation rate has been higher and more volatile, putting more pressure on savers or those on fixed incomes.